 Also, if every customer could expect to at least break even on an insurance policy, then no insurance company would sell that policy!
 Insurance is about pooling together risks over a large group of people (or dogs or cats) and spreading the cost of protecting against those risks.

 The best to way to think about pet insurance is that it’s intended to help cover high and unexpected vet bills.
 Pet insurance helps owners avoid the situation where lifesaving care (which usually costs a minimum of $3,000) for a beloved pet comes down to a heartbreaking financial decision.
-A popular economics columnist wrote about her decision to buy pet insurance for her puppy and it came down to this: she wanted to be able to make the right medical decision for her dog without financial considerations being a factor.
+Decisions to buy pet insurance often comes down to being able to make the right medical decision for your pet without financial considerations being a factor.

 If that reasoning makes sense, and a monthly cost of $10–$60 per month is manageable, then pet insurance is a good idea for you.